If you have experience installing software from source code on your Linux server, you have probably come across the

 Afterwards, we can make a rule that will change .jpg files into .png files.
 We can do this using the

 convert command from the ImageMagick suite.
-The convert command is simple, and its syntax is:
+The convert command syntax is

 To implement this command, we need the suffix rule that specifies the format we’re starting with and the format we’re ending with: